 What To Do About An Elevated Shoulder

-Third, you need to look at your upper trapezius, as it could be overactive.
+Third, you must look at your upper trapezius, as it could be overactive.
 The previous injury might have caused it to be overactive, you might have stress that congregates there, or you might have poor posture.
-You need to work on deactivating and relaxing that upper trap.
+It would help if you worked on deactivating and relaxing that upper trap.

 Fourth, work on activating the shoulder blade muscles, specifically the lower trapezius.
-This will help move that shoulder blade down towards the midline or towards the spine.
+This will help move that shoulder blade towards the midline or the spine.
 Finally, do downward punches.
 Take a pulley or resistant tubing and push/punch down.
 This will help lower the shoulder.
-You are activating the serratus anterior which is one of the shoulder blade muscles, some of the other shoulder blade muscles, and the lower trapezius.
+You are activating the serratus anterior, one of the shoulder blade muscles, some of the other shoulder blade muscles, and the lower trapezius.
 Work on activating those muscles that help turn off the upper trapezius.

-So there you go Laura!
+So there you go, Laura!
 Give those exercises and ideas a go!
-I will do a more comprehensive YouTube video when I get into the gym where I will go through these exercises a little bit more and some lower trapezius exercises.
+I will do a more comprehensive YouTube video when I enter the gym where I will go through these exercises a little more and some lower trapezius exercises.

+It is amazing when it comes to muscle imbalances.
 If you are a health and fitness professional or an enthusiast who wants to learn more about muscle imbalances, I recommend checking out the Muscle Imbalances Revealed Series.
-It is amazing when it comes to muscle imbalances.
-If you want to learn more about scapular stabilization exercises or shoulder blade muscles, then check out the Scapular Stabilization Exercises program that I have setup.
+If you want to learn more about scapular stabilization exercises or shoulder blade muscles, check out the Scapular Stabilization Exercises program I have set up.